-GUIDE (GUI development environment) provides tools for designing and programming GUIs.
-Using the GUIDE Layout Editor, you can graphically design your GUI.
-GUIDE then automatically generates the MATLAB code that defines all component properties and establishes a framework for GUI callbacks (routines that execute when a user interacts with a GUI component).
+GUIDE (GUI development environment) provides tools to design user interfaces for custom apps.
+Using the GUIDE Layout Editor, you can graphically design your UI.
+GUIDE then automatically generates the MATLAB code for constructing the UI, which you can modify to program the behavior of your app.

 For more control over design and development, you can also create MATLAB code that defines all component properties and behaviors.
 MATLAB contains built-in functionality to help you create the GUI for your app programmatically.
 You can add dialog boxes, user interface controls (such as push buttons and sliders), and containers (such as panels and button groups).

 A custom app with a GUI in MATLAB.